deepflame/iOpenSongs/README.md

 Visit the [AppStore site](http://itunes.apple.com/us/app/iopensongs/id501589566?mt=8) for screenshots and more info on the current release.

+## Requirements

+Everything that is needed to compile the project is included, except the icon set.
+The icons used can be purchased here: http://glyphicons.com/

+You can also change the icons in your own project if you cannot build because of the missing icons.

+I will ask the author of the icons if it is ok to distribute them with the source files.
+Until then please buy them, they are really good.

 ## License

 Currently all rights are reserved but it will be changed to GPL 2.0 soon.